 An opportunity to familiarise yourself with the workings of a leprosy hospital.

-A variety of people visit Lalgadh Leprosy Services Centre every year.
+A variety of people visit Lalgadh Leprosy Hospital and Services Centre every year, except when national problems prevent it.
 Most visitors are students – often on medical electives – but nurses, podiatrists, qualified doctors, anthropologists, public health graduates, physiotherapists, occupational therapists, builders, IT specialists, missionaries, gap year students, and past visitors have all visited at various times.
 Most go to learn, and the reality is that our staff are dealing with leprosy and other local diseases all the time and are therefore experts in this field.
 But visitors can also contribute, with practical help, english teaching, specific trainings, useful study projects, etc, and have been a blessing as well as blessed by their time at Lalgadh.
 Almost all visitors have a very good time, and for many it has been a defining time in their lives when their personal creed and values have been challenged by seeing real poverty and destitution, and experiencing face to face, some of the problems of daily living faced by much of the world’s population.

 NLT accepts visitors throughout the year.
 The average length of stay is between 6-8 weeks and anyone can apply through our UK office.
 You will receive a booklet filled with advice (PLEASE READ IT) and an application form which is required and forwarded to Nepal where the Management Team at Lalgadh Leprosy Services Centre will consider your application and decide whether you will be able to visit the hospital.
 If you are accepted there is an admin charge of £95 GBP to cover admin costs both in the UK and Nepal, and you will be contacted for an interview with the UK office team.
 All being well, you will then be able to plan your visit, book flights, organize vaccinations, etc.